zacsketches/Filter/README.md

 11, 10, 6, 8, 7, 3, 5, 4, 1, 2, 1, ..bump!

-By filtering the raw data, via a moving average or other more specialized filter we can use the noisy data as an input to q filter and then the processed data will give a better linear output.
+By filtering the raw data, via a moving average or other more specialized filter we can use the noisy data as an input to a filter and then the processed data will give a better linear output.
 This linear output still doesn't match the exact distance to the wall, but it is a much closer approximation than the noisy